MurhafSousli/ngx-progressbar/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Documentation
-about: Suggest an improvement to our documentation at https://github.com/MurhafSousli/ngx-progressbar/wiki
+about: Suggest an improvement to our documentation
 title: ''
 labels: ''
 assignees: ''